Nova Lovcha: In Greece

 In 1913, after the Second Balkan War, Lovcha remained in the territory of Greece, 100 meters south from the border.
 In 1918 the village had 250 houses and over 1700 people.
 After the changes that took place from 1926 to 1927 (the Mollov - Kafandaris agreement) some of the inhabitants of Lovcha emigrated 1-2 kilometers inland within Bulgaria and founded the new village, and some settled in Nevrokop and Pleven.

 1/3 of the lands of the village remained in the territory of Bulgaria and 2/3 were within the borders of today's Greece.
 Greek refugees have taken the place of the Bulgarians.
 In 1927 the village was renamed Acrino (Ακρινό, Ακρινόν).
 By 1928, Lovcha was a refugee village with 58 families and 188 refugees.
 However, the village was later deserted and today only the church of St. Archangel Michael is preserved, the rest is in ruins.

 Economy and transportation

 The agriculture is the main source of income in the village.
 It is connected with Hadzhidimovo by a fourth class asphalt road, accessible all seasons.

-Relligion
+Religion

 The inhabitants of the village are entirely Orthodox Christians.
 There are two churches in the village - the cemetery church "St. Prophet Elijah" and "St. Archangel Michael", built with the personal labour of many of the villagers.